dogweather/forkful/content/en/google-apps-script/files-and-io/writing-a-text-file.md

 weight: 24
 ---

-## What & Why?

-Writing a text file in Google Apps Script allows developers to store data persistently, making it accessible for future use or analysis.
-This operation is a common practice for logging, saving configurations, or exporting information in a simple, readable format.

 ## How to:
 Creating and writing to a text file in Google Apps Script can be accomplished through the Google DriveApp service.
 Below is a step-by-step guide with code examples to get you started:

 **Step 1: Create a New Text File**